 London training contract

-We have 14 training contract opportunities per intake in our London office.
-If you’re a creative thinker who wants to work for a firm that values personality as much as professionalism, join us for a training contract in London.
+We have 15 training contract opportunities per intake in our London office.
+If you’re a creative thinker who wants to work for a firm that values personality as much as professionalism, we want to hear from you.

 As a trainee, we believe you’ll deliver your best if you’re free to be you.
 And that means being able to ask questions openly, being supported to develop your strengths, and having the right opportunities to grow.
 Our physical offices are non-hierarchical and open plan.
 This means from day one you’ll be sitting close to a partner.
 In our virtual office, we use video call technology to ensure support is available and to maintain our non-hierarchical culture.
 Whether you’re handling complex insurance claims, resolving large-scale global disputes, or providing commercial advice and transactional support, your opinions will be listened to and respected.